the scientific study of the human mind and its functions, especially those affecting behavior in a given context.

 Psychology Question Answers

 Question # 1.
-Pick two of the behaviors discussed in Chapter 16 of the text that you were unfamiliar with or have an interest in discussing further.
-What is the term/behavior?
+Pick two of the behaviours discussed in Chapter 16 of the text that you were unfamiliar with or have an interest in discussing further.
+What is the term/behaviour?
 What did you learn?
-What opportunities/challenges do you see in working with a client who engages in this behavior?
+What opportunities/challenges do you see in working with a client who engages in this behaviour?
+Fetishism is one of the varieties of Noncoercive Paraphilias.
+It is sexual behaviour in which an individual obtains sexual pleasure

 Read More

-The attention American Journal of Psychology is focused on empirical scientific reports, however, it also publishes specialized theoretical, methodological, and review articles.
-The articles, as a rule, assume a long introduction and review of the literature, several studies have been conducted that examine different parts of the hypothesis or test a few contending speculations.
+The attention of the American Journal of Psychology is focused on empirical scientific reports; however, it also publishes specialized theoretical, methodological, and review articles.
+The articles, as a rule, assume a long introduction and review of the literature; several studies have been conducted that examine different parts of the hypothesis or test a few contending speculations.
+A few analysts find that, at the request of a few tests, the test

 Read More